ExinOne/support.exinone.com/docs/Features/AutoInvest.md

 ---

-Q: If the total assets in my two accounts are enough for investment, but each account alone is not enough, can I complete the investment?
+Q: Can I complete the investment if the total assets in my two accounts are enough for investment, but each account alone is not enough?

 A: The assets of the two accounts cannot be stacked for the deduction.
 To complete the investment, you need to consolidate the assets in the two accounts for investment payment.